-The administration considered many factors when determining Greater Heights Academy's 2019 fiscal year budget.
+The administration considered many factors when determining Greater Heights Academy's 2020 fiscal year budget.
 One of the most important factors is the student count, since the state foundation revenue is determined by the blended student count that was discussed earlier.
-Approximately 88% of total General Fund revenues are from State Sources.
+Approximately 89% of total General Fund revenues are from State Sources.
 Revenues are thus heavily dependent on the State's ability to fund local operations.
 When the fall student count is completed and the related per pupil funding is validated, the budget for Greater Heights Academy is amended to reflect the revised funding anticipated.

 Since Greater Heights Academy's revenue depends on State funding and the health of the State School Aid fund, the actual revenue received therefore depends on the State's ability to collect revenues to fund its appropriations to Districts.
 The State periodically holds revenue-estimating conferences to evaluate its ability to fund obligations.
-Should state revenues fall below previous estimates, a statewide proration of the Foundation Allowance to Districts could occur.
-If a reduction in State Aid funding resulted, an appropriate budget adjustment would be made to reflect the revised financial situation.
+Should state revenues fall below previous estimates, a statewide proration of the Foundation Allowance to Districts could occur, and a negative proration did actually occur this fiscal year.
+If a reduction in State Aid funding results, an appropriate budget adjustment is be made to reflect the revised financial situation.